dixahq/ios-messenger/README.md

 - iOS 13+

 ## Installation
-The Dixa Messenger SDK can be installed using Swift package manager or by manually downloading and adding it to the project.
+The Dixa Messenger SDK can be installed using Swift package manager, cocoa pods or by manually downloading and adding it to the project.

 ### Swift package manager (preferred)

-In Xcode add a package dependency to your project with the following URL: ``"https://github.com/dixahq/ios-messenger"`
+In Xcode add a package dependency to your project with the following URL: `"https://github.com/dixahq/ios-messenger"`

+### Cocoapods

+In your pod file, add: `pod 'DixaMessengerKit'`

 ### Manual
 The XCFramework can be downloaded from our [release page](https://github.com/dixahq/ios-messenger/releases).
 The unzipped XCFramework needs to be placed on the Framewrok searchpath of your Xcode project, and imported into the project, then configured to `Embed and sign`.